 This simple idea, in turn, started me on a train of thought that will probably keep me busy for years to come.
 I’m already planning both a feature film and a book on some of the fundamental issues I’ve faced through making this little film.

 Now that you have liberated those images, have you heard from anyone who’s used them or otherwise benefitted from what you’ve done?

 No, apart from a film festival that uploaded my film without permission and got 50,000 views before I’d even put it online myself and without me knowing anything about it!
 But that’s what you get when you make something public domain.

 Otherwise, no. I always realised that releasing six clips could only ever be a symbolic gesture; what are the chances that somebody will need to use a clip of the Hindenburg disaster in a film they’re making?
 I’ve put all the clips onto the Internet Archive now so that they can be individually searched, and people don’t have to go through my film to get them, which feels like an important step.
 I do dream, though, of one day organising a mass breakout—of doing something similar to what Aaron Swartz did… Except legally, and not ending up dead at the end of it.

-This interview was published in cooperation with This Is Short, a streaming platform for short films.
-Watch ‘A History of the World According to Getty Images’ now on This Is Short.
+This text was published in cooperation with This Is Short, the European streaming platform for short films.